SunithAreng/DSS_Project_DataCo/README.md

-# DataCo Supply Chain Optimization
+# DataCo Supply Chain Optimization - MSCI 436 - DSS Term Project

 DataCo faces periodic uncertainties in their supply chain management.
 This repository aims to address these challenges through data-driven approaches and solutions.